davidfcarr/rsvpmaker/README.txt

     See the GNU General Public License at <http://www.gnu.org/licenses/gpl-2.0.html>.

-	RSVPMaker also includes code derived from the software development kits for PayPal, Stripe and MailChimp under the license of their creators.
+	RSVPMaker also includes code derived from the software development kits for PayPal, Stripe, MailChimp, and Postmark under the license of their creators.

 == Changelog ==